• Skip to primary navigation

 We served our venison stew over polenta a typical way around my region.
 Let us know if you have any questions about venison and how to prepare it.

-If you have to enjoy a venison backstrap, try our wild game dry rub on it.
+If you have the opportunity to cook a venison backstrap, try our wild game dry rub on it.
 The meat grills to perfection and the meat is so tender and flavorful.
 This is a real treat.

 Tutti a tavola è pronto